GINA – Awesome BMW Fabric Car

 Image via Core 77

 This is probably all over the place by now.
-But frankly, not only am I impressed with the final result, I am ecstatic over BMW sharing their design philosophy which I think has a lot more importance in this discussion and likely missed.
+But frankly, not only am I impressed with the final result, I am ecstatic over BMW sharing their design philosophy which I think is a lot more important.

 Successful design arouses desire.
 In order to achieve this, it is more crucial than ever before that car manufacturers create the conditions that allow customers to establish a close relationship with their cars.
 Therefore, designers seek ways to promote and intensify people’s identification with their car that reach beyond pure aesthetics.
 In the premium segment in particular, customers demand cars that stir emotions and allow them to express their individuality.

 Check out the rest of the design philosophy here.
-It is long and wordy, but you do get the gist of it pretty quickly with the Blockquote above.
+It is long and wordy, but you do get the gist of it pretty quickly with the quote above.

 Original Article: Wired